-- 3.1 Each provider must file with the Commission a list of products and services that it offers, providing a description of that product or service and the classification of that service as a Part 2, Part 3, or Part 4 service as those terms are used in Title 40, Article 15, C.R.S. and as determined by Commission decision.
+- 3.1 Each provider must file with the Commission a list of products and services that it offers, providing a description of that product or service and the classification of that service as a Part 2, Part 3, or Part 4 service as those terms are used in Title 40, Article 15, C.R.S., and as determined by Commission decision.
 This list shall be updated continuously. - 3.2 Treatment of incidental activities.
-Providers will be permitted to continue accounting for nontariffed activities as regulated activities when they are offered incidental to tariffed services provided that: - 3.2.1 The activities are outgrowths of regulated operations; and - 3.2.2 The revenue from those activities does not exceed: - 3.2.2.1 One-half of one percent of the provider's total annual Colorado operating revenue if the company is a Class A or Class D provider; or - 3.2.2.2 Two percent of the provider's total annual Colorado operating revenue if the company is a Class B or Class C provider; or - 3.2.2.3 The company-specific revenue levels as ordered by the Commission if the company is a Class E provider; and - 3.2.3 The activity is a non-line-of-business activity; and - 3.2.4 The activity has traditionally been treated as an incidental service.
+Providers will be permitted to continue accounting for nontariffed activities as regulated activities when they are offered incidental to tariffed services provided that: - 3.2.1 The activities are outgrowths of regulated operations; and - 3.2.2 The revenue from those activities does not exceed: - 3.2.2.1 One-half of one percent of the provider's total annual Colorado operating revenue if the company is a Class A or Class D provider; or - 3.2.2.2 Two percent of the provider's total annual Colorado operating revenue if the company is a Class B or Class C provider; or - 3.2.2.3 The company-specific revenue levels as ordered by the Commission if the company is a Class E provider; and

-APPENDIX A

-Decision No. C88-664

-June 1, 1988

-Page 3 of 13

-Case No. 6685
+Exhibit 1 Decision No. C88-761 June 15, 1988 Page 3 of 13 Case No. 6685

-- 3.3 Providers shall specify in their initial cost-segregation manuals precisely which activities they propose to treat as incidental activities. - 3.4 Providers shall continuously update their cost-segregation manuals to specify any new activity they propose to treat as incidental and will ensure that the activity proposed for treatment as an incidental activity complies with this rule, except for section 3.2.4. - 3.5 Each cost-segregation manual filed with the Commission must include a showing that any activity proposed for treatment as an incidental activity complies with this rule.
+- 3.2.3 The activity is a non-line-of-business activity; and - 3.2.4 The activity has traditionally been treated as an incidental service. - 3.3 Providers shall specify in their initial cost-segregation manuals precisely which activities they propose to treat as incidental activities. - 3.4 Providers shall continuously update their cost-segregation manuals to specify any new activity they propose to treat as incidental and will ensure that the activity proposed for treatment as an incidental activity complies with this rule, except for section 3.2.4. - 3.5 Each cost-segregation manual filed with the Commission must include a showing that any activity proposed for treatment as an incidental activity complies with this rule.